matanate/metabolite/README.md

 - **Interactive Selection**: Click on data points to view detailed information
 - **Synchronized Highlights**: Selections in one plot are reflected in the other plot

+## Live Demo

+You can explore the live demo of the application here: [Metabolomics Dashboard Live Demo](https://metabolite.atedgimatan.com)

 ## Setup Instructions

 ### Prerequisites